furkandadali/mastering-software-engineering/README.md

 Welcome to **Mastering Software Engineering** — a public knowledge vault filled with real-world examples, hands-on projects, and industry best practices.

 This repository is for learners, developers, and even experienced engineers who want to sharpen their skills and build a strong foundation in **Software Engineering**.
-Whether you're preparing for a job, teaching a class, or just exploring the field — you're in the right place.
+Whether you're preparing for a job, teaching a class, or just exploring the field.

 ---